Redback-Operations/redback-documentation/docs/project-1/iot/introduction/Developer-Environment-Setup.md

 ## General Needs

 You still require general things like:
+General Needs
+To get started on the Smartbike project, ensure you have the following general tools set up:

+IDE of Your Choice: Use an Integrated Development Environment (IDE) such as Visual Studio Code, PyCharm, or Atom.
+Make sure to install any extensions related to Python and Raspberry Pi development.

 - IDE of your choice.
 - [GitHub Desktop app](https://desktop.github.com/download/) or [GitHub CLI](https://cli.github.com) or equivalent.

+GitHub Desktop App or GitHub CLI: You’ll need one of these tools to manage version control and work with the repositories.
+Alternatively, you can use other Git tools like GitKraken or SourceTree.

 ## Project Repositories